osmose-model/osmose-web-api/README.md

 # fb-osmose-bridge
 Service that generates OSMOSE configuration files from data sources like Fishbase and SeaLifeBase.
+Please see our [wiki](https://github.com/jhpoelen/fb-osmose-bridge/wiki) for more information.

 [![Build Status](https://travis-ci.org/jhpoelen/fb-osmose-bridge.png)](https://travis-ci.org/jhpoelen/fb-osmose-bridge)